-Students may consume food and beverages during their breaks, outside in the courtyards.
-Food and beverages may not be consumed in classrooms, hallways, or other indoor areas without faculty permission.
+Students may consume food and beverages during their breaks outside in the courtyards, in the Student Cafe, or in Room 10 (students who get anything on the piano will have to answer to Ms. Kokos).
+Food and beverages other than water may not be consumed in classrooms, hallways, or other indoor areas without faculty permission.
 On exceptionally hot or rainy days, the faculty may announce additional temporary indoor areas where food and beverages may be consumed.